osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 - `Medium`: AdapterType (ComponentType), DataSource (ComponentId), BrowseName, and DisplayName
 - `High`: AdapterType (ComponentType), DataSource (ComponentId), BrowseName, DisplayName, and SourceId

 Each stream created by  the adapter for a given OPC UA item has a unique identifier (Stream ID).
 If you specify a custom stream ID for the OPC UA item in data selection configuration, the OPC UA adapter uses that stream ID to create the stream.
-Otherwise, the adapter constructs the stream ID using the following format, which is constructed from the OPC UA item node ID:
+Otherwise, the adapter uses the OPC UA item node ID to construct the stream ID, as shown below.

 ```code
 <AdapterComponentID>.<NamespaceIndex>.<Identifier>